Raj of Sarawak: Electricity and communication

 In 1894, while plans for electric street lightning were being drawn up in Penang and Kuala Lumpur on the Malay Peninsula, Rajah Charles Brooke refused to adopt this new technology because of his dislike of "new-fangled things".
 The sparse population of Sarawak also presented a logistical challenge to install power stations and connecting cables.
 However, wired telephones were installed around Kuching in 1898 for keeping up to date communications with the outstations.
 Otherwise, messages from the northernmost areas of the state such as Limbang and Baram could take up to a month to reach Kuching.
 Besides, telephones were cheap to install and required little power.
 By 1908, the Mukah-Oya region was connected to telephone lines, followed by Miri in 1913, and Sibu in 1914.
 The first wireless telegraphy station was erected in Kuching in 1917, followed by Sibu and Miri immediately thereafter.
 It was not until 1914 that the first electrical power stations were installed in Miri by Anglo-Saxon Petroleum Company and Bau by the Borneo Company Limited.
 The oil production boom in Miri and gold mining in Bau gave rise to the need of more efficient lightning and motor systems.
-Cinematography also began the same year in Miri.
-In 1920, J.R Barnes, the manager of the Sarawak Government Wireless Telegraphs and Telephones Department, proposed an electrical lightning scheme for Kuching using a coal-fired system.
-In January 1923, a power station covering an area of 6700 sqft was completed at Khoo Hun Yeang Street, Kuching, and started operation in June 1923, supplying Kuching with direct current (DC) system.
+Cinematography also began that year in Miri.
+In 1920, J. R. Barnes, the manager of the Sarawak Government Wireless Telegraphs and Telephones Department, proposed an electrical lightning scheme for Kuching using a coal-fired system.
+In January 1923, a power station covering an area of 6700 sqft was completed at Khoo Hun Yeang Street, Kuching, and started operation in June 1923, supplying Kuching with a direct current (DC) system.
 Today the road where the power station was once located is now known as the "Power Street".
 Sibu's first power station was installed in 1927, followed by Mukah in 1929.
 From 1922 to 1932, the electrical supply in Kuching was managed by the Electrical Department, under the jurisdiction of Public Works Department.
-This department was then privatised as the Sarawak Electricity Supply Company (SESCo).
+This department was then privatised as the Sarawak Electricity Supply Company.
 From the 1930s, a telegraph line connected the country with Singapore.
 Wireless telegraph stations were located in all major towns in Sarawak.
 Postal service was also available throughout the administration.